Pre-Summer Sale Special - Limited Time 70% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: xmaspas7

 D.

-What should the project manager do to help ensure a successful outcome for the project?
+What should the project manager do to help the new team member integrate effectively?

 A.